Getting Ready...: Notes

-The back cover of the original LP credits the songwriter of "Worried Life Blues" as "Big Maco" (which may be a typo for "Big Maceo").
+The back cover of the original LP credits the songwriter of "Worried Life Blues" as Big Maco (which may be a typo for Big Maceo).
 The label on the record lists the writer as Willie Dixon, and the song is titled "Worry My Life No More".

-"Tore Down" is credited on the back cover to "Freddie King"; on the record label it is credited to "Sonny Thompson" and the song is titled "I'm Tore Down".
-The original Federal single released in 1961 is titled "I'm Tore Down", credited to "Sonny Thompson", so the Freddie King credit may be in error.
+"Tore Down" is credited on the back cover to King; on the record label it is credited to Sonny Thompson and the song is titled "I'm Tore Down".
+The original Federal single released in 1961 is titled "I'm Tore Down", credited to Thompson, so the King credit may be in error.